The beer scene is growing in Arkansas’ capitol city of Little Rock. There are several excellent breweries in Little Rock to enjoy a great craft beer.

 Stone’s Throw Brewing

-Although Stone’s Throw is the smallest of the breweries in Little Rock it is the only one with two locations.
+Stone’s Throw is the smallest of the breweries in Little Rock.

 They have a location in downtown Little Rock near MacArthur Park which happens to be, you guessed it, just a Stone’s Throw from one of the downtown neighborhoods.
-This location has a beer garden where you can enjoy the sunset on nice evenings.
+There is also a beer garden here where you can enjoy the sunset on nice evenings.

-Stone’s Throw is the work of four friends who met at a local homebrewing club.
-They serve both year round and seasonal beers.
+Stone’s Throw is the work of four friends who met at a local home-brewing club.
+They serve both year round and seasonal beers as well as ciders.
 My husband loves the Shamus Stout.
 My favorite of their beers is the Riverdale Pale Ale.